What Is Menorrhagia?

 They may also:

-Growths in the uterus (womb).
-Polyps are growths within the lining of the uterus.
-Fibroids are benign (non-cancerous) tumors that grow within the uterus.
+- Growths in the uterus (womb).
+Polyps are growths within the lining of your uterus.
+Fibroids are benign (non-cancerous) tumors that grow within your uterus.
 Both can make your periods much heavier or make them last longer than they should.

-Problems related to pregnancy .
+- Problems related to pregnancy .
 In rare cases, after sperm and egg meet, the growing ball of cells implants itself outside the uterus instead of inside.
 This is called an ectopic pregnancy.
-It can’t ever be a viable pregnancy, and it may cause serious health problems, such as heavy bleeding, which you may mistake for a heavy period.
-A miscarriage, which is when an unborn baby dies in the womb, can also be the cause of heavy bleeding.
+It can’t be a viable pregnancy, and it may cause serious health problems, such as heavy bleeding, which you may mistake for a heavy period.
+A miscarriage, which is when a baby dies in the womb, can also be the cause of heavy bleeding.

-Your doctor will ask about your health history, and she’ll want you to describe your symptoms.
-She’ll also do a physical exam and may need to order tests, like an ultrasound, Pap test, or blood tests.
-She may also take a sample of the tissue that’s lining your uterus.
-After she rules out other health problems, she may be able to diagnose you with heavy periods.
+Your doctor will ask about your health history and ask you to describe your symptoms.
+They’ll do a physical exam and may need to order tests, like an ultrasound, Pap test, or blood tests.
+They may also take a sample of the tissue that’s lining your uterus.

 Your doctor may be able to treat your heavy periods with these methods:

-Birth control options.
+- Birth control .
 Taking birth control pills can alter the balance of hormones in your body, which can put an end to heavy periods.
-Getting an IUD that emits hormones is another choice that can help lighten your periods.
+Getting an IUD that gives off hormones is another choice that can help lighten your periods.

-Surgery.
-If your doctor finds that you have polyps or fibroids, you can have them shrunk or removed.
+- Surgery.
+If your doctor finds polyps or fibroids, you can have them shrunk or removed.
 This may stop the heavy bleeding.

-Removing the lining of your uterus.
-There are different ways that doctors can do this.
-The simplest procedure, called dilation and curettage, or D&C, only removes the outermost layer of the lining of your uterus.
+- Removing the lining of your uterus.
+There are a few ways that doctors can do this.
+The simplest procedure, called dilation and curettage (D&C), removes only the outermost layer of the lining of your uterus.
 It often stops heavy periods, but some women need to get this done more than once.

-Other procedures (called endometrial ablation and endometrial resection) permanently remove or destroy the lining of the uterus.
+- Other procedures such as endometrial ablation and endometrial resection permanently remove or destroy the lining of the uterus.
 Women have much lighter periods or no periods afterward.
-Keep in mind that doctors advise women not to get pregnant after endometrial ablation or resection.
-You’ll still need to use birth control because these treatments aren’t a form of contraception.
+Doctors advise women not to get pregnant after endometrial ablation or resection.
+You’ll still need to use birth control, because these treatments aren’t a form of contraception.